Course Catalog

 5 units

 Introduces data analysis methods regularly encountered within the ocean and earth sciences.
 Topics include: error propagation, least squares analysis, data interpolation methods, empirical orthogonal functions, and Monte Carlo methods applied to problems drawn from oceanographic and earth sciences datasets.
-Introduces and uses a high-level computing and visualization package, MATLAB.
-Student project consists of analysis of the student's own dataset.
+Introduces and uses a high-level computing and visualization package of their choice (e.g., Matlab, python, R, Julia).
+Student project consists of analysis of the student's own dataset. .
 (Also offered as Ocean Sciences 260.
 Students cannot receive credit for both courses.)
 Prerequisite(s): previous course in ocean or earth sciences is recommended.
 Enrollment is restricted to graduate students; undergraduates with permission of instructor.

 EART 262